ballerina-platform/ballerina-distribution/examples/jms-producer-transaction/jms_producer_transaction.md

-# JMS message producer - Transactional producer
+# JMS message producer - Transactions

 The `jms:MessageProducer` can become a transactional producer by `'commit'` and `'rollback` functionality of `jms:Session`.
 Upon successful execution of the transaction block, the `jms:Session` can commit or roll back in the case of any error.
 Use this to send messages atomically to a JMS provider.